linuxserver/Clarkson/README.md

 ## Running the application with passenger + apache2
 Passenger is an application server which is able to run nodejs applications.
-It is able to start you nodejs application if needed (ie if a http request for clarkson app arrives ).
+It is able to start your nodejs application if needed (ie if an http request for clarkson app arrives).
 It is also able to stop it when it's not used anymore.

-This section describes the deployement procedure for clarkson to integrate with apache2 + passenger.
-Clarkon is one of several virtual hosts in apache config.
+This section describes the deployment procedure for clarkson to integrate with apache2 + passenger.
+Clarkson is one of several virtual hosts in apache config.
 This config is used on a raspberry.

 ### Install the code
 Login to your machine which acts as the http server.
 You do not need to login as root.
 It is assumed that apache2 + passenger are already installed.